efugier/smartcat/README.md

 :'<,'>!sc -e -i "can you make it more concise?"
 ```

-put the cursor at the bottom of the file
+put the cursor at the bottom of the file and give example usage as input

 ```
 :'<,'>!sc -e -p "now write tests for it knowing it's used like this" -f src/main.rs